Quarto integrated website system

 7.4 Bootstrap, bootswatch, dark mode

 There is a hairball of tangled theming and variable systems involved in choosing the styling of the page.
 I am trying desperately not to understand it, but unfortunately it is obtrusive.
-The key thing to realise is that there are SCSS variables that are used to set the theme, and also CSS variables that are used to set the theme, and which one to use to change what or whose variables will get propagated to what is kind of a specialist engineering, where the “bootstrap” CSS themes clash with the CSS technology.
+The key thing to realize is that there are SCSS variables that are used to set the theme, and also CSS variables that are used to set the theme, and which one to use to change what or whose variables will get propagated to what is kind of a specialist engineering, where the “bootstrap” CSS themes clash with the CSS technology.
 I am not a neophyte to CSS, I’ve been doing it reluctantly for decades.
 This must be pure torture for people who do not have that background.

 For one example, the navigation headers, for some unknowable reason, are not controlled by the SCSS variables, decided that they are in “dark mode” and made themselves illegibly pale even though I do not mention dark mode anywhere on the site and all the relevant colours in my stylesheet are dark.
 After trying to change many variable names to fix them I settled upon this SCSS